aaronestrada/flask-influxdb-response-log/README.md

 RESPONSE_LOG_INFLUXDB_MEASUREMENT    Measurement name to store response logging RESPONSE_LOG_INFLUXDB_NAMESPACE      Namespace associated to a response logging.
                                      Namespaces are useful in case you use the same measurement for different applications.
+RESPONSE_LOG_STATUS_CODE_ONLY        List of status codes to keep in log.
+If empty or not found, all status codes will be saved.
 ```

 ## Testing